alec-david/hnReactClone/README.md

 ##### Stuff to look into
 + Redux instead of mobx
++ Go to next page instead of just appending more stories (should be easier since changing how data was pulled down)
 + ~~Try pulling down json of data instead of pulling it down 1 by 1~~